 The most common medications used to keep the heart from beating too fast in atrial fibrillation are beta-blockers (such as metoprolol and carvedilol) and calcium-channel blockers (such as diltiazem or verapamil).

 The main risk of blood thinners is bleeding, most often from the stomach or bowels, but also in the brain.
 Bleeding in the brain, or intracranial hemorrhage, is a much more serious complication.
-A common concern regarding anticoagulation for older patients with atrial fibrillation is the risk of falls that could cause intracranial hemorrhage.
+A common concern regarding using blood thinners for older patients with atrial fibrillation is the risk of falls that could cause intracranial hemorrhage.
 However, in most cases, the benefit of preventing a stroke outweighs the risk of falls-related bleeding in the brain.

 Although there are anti-arrhythmic medications that can restore the heart’s normal rhythm, they are not usually used to treat atrial fibrillation.
 This is because large studies of atrial fibrillation found that keeping the heart from beating too fast was just as good as restoring a normal heart rhythm.
 Anti-arrhythmic medications also have many potentially dangerous side effects, so they are usually only used when the atrial fibrillation causes uncomfortable symptoms despite beating at a normal rate.

 Bradycardia (slow heart rhythm)

 The first step in treating bradycardia is to identify and treat the cause, which might involve changing your medications.
 Many people with bradycardia do not need any treatment at all.
 Treatment may only be needed if the slow heart rate is causing symptoms, such as fainting spells, dizziness, or shortness of breath.
 Some bradycardia may be caused by blocked electrical signals in the heart.
 In some cases, these “heart blocks” need to be treated.
 Some kinds of “heart block” or bradycardia may require implanting a pacemaker to keep your heart beating at a faster rate.